fuzzygroup/blog/_posts/2022-06-08-getting-font-awesome-working-on-rails-7-and-bootstrap-albeit-perhaps-poorly.md

 Still this works and it is conceptually simple.

+**NOTE**: I full well expect to return to this and figure out the "right" way to do this.
+However, I'm in heavy greenfield development mode and the desire to simply make it work and GIVE ME MY DAMN ICONS **NOW** is the paramount concern.
+In greenfield development mode, nothing is more important than:

+1. Productivity / not getting bogged down.
+2. Not getting discouraged when trying to do something that should be simple (display a damn icon).
+So much of modern front end development is just plain ridiculously complicated for simple things like making a font work or displaying an image.

+## Font Awesome Steps

 1. Download Font Awesome Locally and Decompress It.
 This requires an [account](https://fontawesome.com/account) I think.
 2. Move stylesheets/all.css to app/assets/stylesheets/
 3. Move webfonts (directory and all) to public/ (yes public)